thenoursehorse/risb/docs/how-to/kweight.md

 weight = kweight.update_weights(energies = energies)
 ```

-The method sets the appropriate $mu$ and returns the integration weight
+The method sets the appropriate $\mu$ and returns the integration weight
 at each $k$-point as a `dict[list]`, in the same structure as `energies`.

 ## Smearing method

-There are three smearing functions used.
-Below $\xi$ is the energies minus
+There are three smearing functions implemented.
+Below $\xi$
-the chemical potential $mu$.
+is the energies minus the chemical potential $\mu$.

 ```python
 kweight = SmearingKWeight(...,